- Achieving Sustainable Site Design through Low Impact Development Practices

 Specialized Consultants should be involved as needed by the special requirements of the project.
 These may include specifications writers, materials and component specialists, sustainability consultants, artists, environmental graphic designer, and technical experts in specialties like kitchens, audio-visual systems, materials handling, and parking.
 The size, complexity, and specialization of the project will suggest the kinds of additional experts who will be needed.
 Like all contributors to the integrated design process, their suggestions and requirements should be incorporated at the earliest phases of design.

-The best buildings in history are the result of high degrees of consistency at all levels of their realization.
+The best buildings in history are the result of high degrees of consistency at all levels of their realization and have stood the test of time.
 The simplicity in massing of the Seagram Building by Mies van der Rohe, for example, is supported by the building's subtle and spare details at every level.
 Meticulous attention is applied equally to the massing and the drinking fountains, the site plan and the door hinges.

 Left: The Seagram Building by Ludwig Mies van der Rohe, New York, in 1950s.